Vienne, Isère: Burgundian Vienne

 King Charles II the Bald assigned the Viennois district in 869 to Comte Boso of Provence, who in 879 proclaimed himself king of Provence and on his death in 887 was buried at Vienne in the cathedral church of St. Maurice.
-Vienne then continued as capital of the Dauphiné Vienne of the Kingdom of Provence, from 882 of the Kingdom of West Francia and from 933 of the Kingdom of Burgundy until in 1032, when it reverted to the Holy Roman Empire, but the real rulers were the archbishops of Vienne.
-Their rights were repeatedly recognized, but they had serious local rivals in the counts of Albon, and later Dauphins of the surrounding countship of the Viennois.
-In 1349, the reigning Dauphin sold his rights to the Dauphiné to France, but the archbishop stood firm and Vienne was not included in this sale.
-The archbishops finally surrendered their territorial powers to France in 1449.
-Gui de Bourgogne, who was archbishop 1090–1119, was pope from 1119 to 1124 as Callixtus II.
+Vienne then continued as capital of the Kingdom of Provence, and from 933 of the Kingdom of Burgundy until 1032, when the region was incorporated into the Holy Roman Empire.

+The temporal rule over the city was exercised by the archbishops of Vienne.
+Their rights were repeatedly recognized, but they had various local rivals, mainly in the counts of Albon, who were styled as "dauphins of Viennois", since they held much of the region of Viennois, but did not hold power over the city itself.
+In 1349, dauphin Humbert II sold his domains in Dauphiné to the french king Philip VI, but the archbishop stood firm and the city of Vienne was not included in this sale, remaining under the archiepiscopal rule until the middle of the 15th century, when it was finally incorporated into Dauphiné.

+Gui de Bourgogne, who was archbishop from 1090 to 1119, was elected pope in 1119 and served as Callixtus II until his death in 1124.

+Jean de Bernin drew up a municipal charter (charte des franchises) for Vienne around 1225 (including provisions for a town council).
+Nevertheless, it was only in the fifteenth century that the coat of arms (Vienna civitas sancta) with an elm tree is attested (based on a tree uprooted around 1430 from near Saint-André-le-bas).

 The Council of Vienne was the fifteenth Ecumenical Council of the Roman Catholic Church that met between 1311 and 1312 in Vienne.
 Its principal act was to withdraw papal support for the Knights Templar on the instigation of Philip IV of France.

-France
+The archbishops gave up their territorial powers over Vienne to the Dauphin of Viennois in 1448-1450.